 Study-Related Costs Funding

-The Open University offers funding towards study-related costs that may arise throughout the duration of study, such as internet, childcare and study materials.
+The Open University offers funding towards study-related costs that may arise throughout the duration of study, such as the costs of a computer, internet, childcare, travel to tutorials and study materials.

 Disabled Veterans’ Scholarships Fund